-The property tax revenue of SLVLESA is collected and distributed by the Salt Lake County (the County) treasurer as an agent of SLVLESA.
+Property tax revenue is collected and distributed by the Salt Lake County (the County) treasurer as an agent of SLVLESA.
 Utah statutes establish the process by which taxes are levied and collected.
 The county assessor is required to assess real property as of January 1 (the legal lien date) and complete the tax rolls by May 15.
 By July 21, the county auditor is to mail assessed value and tax notices to property owners.
-A taxpayer may then petition the county auditor makes approved changes in assessed value by November 1 and on this same date the County auditor is to deliver the completed assessment rolls to the county treasurer.
+A taxpayer may then petition the county board of equalization between August 1 and August 15 for a revision of the assessed value.
+The county auditor makes approved changes in assessed value by November 1 and on this same date the County auditor is to deliver the completed assessment rolls to the county treasurer.
 Tax notices are mailed with a due date of November 30.
 Delinquent taxes are subject to a 2.5% penalty, with a \$10 minimum penalty.
 If delinquent taxes and penalties are not paid by January 31 of the following year, delinquent taxes, including penalties, are subject to an interest charge; the interest period is from January 1 until date paid.